samlader/gmux/README.md

 ### 1. Initialize a New Directory

-Use the init command to create a new directory for gmux, along with a pull request template:
+Use the init command to create a new working directory for gmux, along with a pull request template:

 ```bash
 gmux init --directory=<directory_name>